pygame/pygame/docs/reST/ref/rect.rst

    will recognize this and return instances of the subclass.
    However, the subclass's ``__init__()`` method is not called, and ``__new__()`` is assumed to take no arguments.
 So these methods should be overridden if any extra attributes need to be copied.
-New in Pygame 1.9.2.
+New in pygame 1.9.2.

    .. method:: copy